VANIX welcomes all participants! You should, however, have a public Autonomous System Number and have IP space to advertise – IPv4 and/or IPv6.

-- The media type and connection speed
+- The service speed and media type

 - Your Autonomous System Number